kishan47sinha/sigmDemo/README.md

 # sigmDemo
-This Demo is for Git and Git Hub Class
+This Demo is for Git and Git Hub Class.